 Can TMJ Cause Dental Problems?

-Our TMJ specialists at Koala® Center for Sleep and TMJ Disorders offer comprehensive treatment for pediatric TMJ.
+Our TMJ specialists at Koala® Center For Sleep & TMJ Disorders offer comprehensive treatment for pediatric TMJ.
 So talk to us today.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 TMJ refers to the two temporomandibular joints that connect the jaw to the skull.
 Dysfunction with either one of these joints is known as TMD or temporomandibular joint disorder.
 One of the biggest concerns of dysfunction of the TMJ is a misaligned bite, which can cause problems chewing or talking, pain in the joint, and damage to the teeth.
 While most cases of TMD are mild and present symptoms of a grating or clicking sound known as crepitus, moderate to severe cases can result in chipped or broken teeth, which can result in infections and loss of a tooth.